-Surprising no one, the RBA has once again decided to hold the cash rate at 1.5 per cent, a move that many have predicted.
+Surprising no one, the RBA has once again decided to hold the cash rate at 1.5%, a move that many have predicted.

-Philip Lowe, Governer commented on the monetary policy decision:
+Philip Lowe, Governor commented on the monetary policy decision:

 “The low level of interest rates is continuing to support the Australian economy.
 Further progress in reducing unemployment and having inflation return to target is expected, although this progress is likely to be gradual.
 Taking account of the available information, the Board judged that holding the stance of monetary policy unchanged at this meeting would be consistent with sustainable growth in the economy and achieving the inflation target over time.”